 Power BI Vs Tableau: Difference and Comparison

-Power BI and Tableau are two important Business Intelligence (BI) technologies for the collection, integration, analysis, and presentation of business information.
-They help you perform data analysis, data manipulation, and data visualization to make sense of business data and draw insights.
-Often learners, practitioners, and researchers come into a dilemma to decide which one of the tools they should learn or use in their work.
-Let's jump on to the significant differences between Power and Tableau and help you overcome some of the challenges.
+Power BI and Tableau are two crucial Business Intelligence (BI) technologies used to collect, integrate, analyze, and present business information.
+They help you perform data analysis, manipulation, and visualization to make sense of business data and draw insights.
+Often, learners, practitioners, and researchers come into a dilemma when deciding which one of the tools they should learn or use in their work.
+Let's learn the significant differences between Power and Tableau to help you overcome some challenges.

 What is Power BI?